thoml15/op-papers/README.md

 =========

 I am a lecturer in the Bachelor of Information Technology (BIT) programme at Otago Polytechnic in Dunedin, New Zealand.
-This programme, and my own work within it, focuses on teaching students to be well prepared to enter the IT profession.
-As such, it contains a bit less theory and a bit more practice than one might normally expect in a computer science course.
-In the BIT we strive to use current tools and to demonstrate current industry best practices.
+This programme focuses on teaching students to be well prepared to enter the
-In this setting it's natural to use Git and GitHub to manage and share teaching materials.
+IT profession.
+As such, it contains a bit less theory and a bit more practice than one might normally expect in a typical computer science course.
+I'm continuing Tom Clark's practice of using contemporary tools (in this case Git and GitHub) to manage and share teaching materials.

 Teaching documents in this repository are offered under a Creative Commons Attribution 4.0 International (http://creativecommons.org/licenses/by/4.0/)